GLOBAL MARKETS-Dollar gains, U.S. shares pare losses on data

 By Herbert Lash

-the euro slumped to a two-month low on Friday as weak economic
+sharply and the euro slumped to a two-month low on Friday as

 Concerns about imminent U.S. spending cuts and political

-fastest rate in over a year and a half in February offset some
+rate in over a year and a half in February eased some jitters.

 "A very impressive ISM number with the only caution being a